reactioon/rdebug/README.md

 # RDEBUG
-RDEBUG is a Monitor Layer (WML) that aim to be lightweight, fast and distributable.
+RDEBUG is a Watcher Layer (WL) that aim to be lightweight, fast and distributable.

 The main goal of this project is a solution to watch apps execution inside of Reactioon services/tools.
-But rdebug is available to everyone that wants track apps execution.
+But rdebug is available to everyone that wants track apps execution on their own project.

 ## Why build it ?